 When caitiecross reaches 200 Chic Points, she will be in the Style Council!

 If you don’t want to spend any money on a tripod I suggest bringing a friend along to take the pictures for you, but other than that a tripod would yes, be a good investment for you.
-And you should definitely check out the settings on your camera, and try shooting pictures when it’s not so sunny out either.posted almost 2 years ago
+And you should definitely check out the settings on your camera, and try shooting pictures when it’s not so sunny out either.posted over 4 years ago